insertnewusername/flowtask/README.md

 Also I tried using vite and stuff to encrypt the code before realising there wasn't too much of a point, which was why I have a few projects liked.

+Ai acklowledgement: My friend used ai to vibecode the website, but for me this project was mainly for me to learn how to scrape a website and config stuff such as firebase and supabase.
+I did ask copilot about whether setting up vite was a good idea, but then I ditched the idea anyways.

 Screenshots:

 <img width="1917" height="867" alt="Screenshot 2026-07-29 095858" src="https://github.com/user-attachments/assets/772f2375-d47c-463e-80f2-04462dfc02eb" />